180 People Impacted in Philippines with Help of Soroptomists

 “For me, it’s really good.
 [We don’t] have to buy commercialized water, even [when] preparing milk for the infant.
 Before [the biosand filter] we experienced stomachaches, especially the kids.” – Emily Benalon, 56 years old

-This is a testimonial from the second installment of filters distributed through our partnership with Soroptomist International Club Golf-Dubai, who have raised a total of $21,123 and impacted 659 people.
+This is a testimonial from the second installment of filters distributed through our partnership with Soroptomist International Club Golf-Dubai, who have raised a total of $11,964, matched at $9,159 by Surge for Water, and impacted 973 people.
 You can read about the first installment of filters and the building of an EcoSan toilet here.

 Stories like these in Mindanao, Philippines, are common.
 In a country surrounded by water, people often find it hard to believe that it is difficult to access safe water.
 In cities, filtered water or bottled water are common, but once you move to remote areas like Arakan Province, many community members must collect their water from open springs and wells.
 These sources are often contaminated.

 The community members of Arakan Province are among those who struggle to find safe water.
 With the help of our local implementing partner Clean Water International Philippines (CWIP), 60 water filters were distributed to families, impacting more than 180 people.
 These water filters are important because they take unsafe water and filter out impurities and contaminants, leaving the users with clean, safe water they can enjoy and be safe with.

 In a community where the average income is 1,500 pesos to 3,000 pesos per month ($29.50 to $59 per month), purchasing water can be expensive.

 Emily Benalon and her family used to “request water delivery.
 [It cost] 100 pesos ($1.97) per 3 gallons…and in a month [we spent] 800 pesos ($15.76).
 Now, we don’t buy mineral water, instead saving the money to buy some food.”
 Besides having access to clean water and improved health, the filters also have the added benefit of saving community members money.